 Our lawyers have experience in local, state, and federal claims under the Americans with Disabilities Acts, Section 504 of the Rehabilitation Act, and the Individuals with Disabilities Education Act.

-Attorneys Brian Fielding and Cassandra Feeney represent clients throughout all stages in the development, implementation, and enforcement of Section 504 plans and IEPs, including:
+Attorney Brian Fielding represents clients throughout all stages in the development, implementation, and enforcement of Section 504 plans and IEPs, including:

 • Initiation of an evaluation or meeting,